We've all encountered a colleague or employee who pushes the limits of their manager's patience.

 Will staff be required to have access to their own transport?
 Is the office within cycling or walking distance?

+Are hours negotiable?
+What are the core working hours?
 Will employees always be expected to work standard office hours, or only on certain occasions?

 Don't expect employees to remember all this information.